 Thick fibrous bands divide this node into cellular nodules containing the neoplastic proliferation.
 The external fibrous capsule, normally thin and delicate, is also thickened.

 A diagnostic (multi-nucleated) Reed-Sternberg cell lies dead-center.
 Just below it is a non-diagnostic, uninuclear cell that has been called a "Reed-Sternberg variant" or a "Hodgkin" cell.
-Although this cell is characteristic of Hodgkin disease, the pathologist who plays by the rules will scrutinize a node suspected of Hodgkin disease involvement until a diagnostic cell is found.
+Although this cell is characteristic of hodgkin lymphoma, the pathologist who plays by the rules will scrutinize a node suspected of Hodgkin lymphoma involvement until a diagnostic cell is found.

 Table of Contents